Anaclet12/SQL-Data-Analytics-Project/README.md

 9. **Part-to-Whole Analysis** – determining contribution ratios (e.g., product share).
 10. **Segmentation** – grouping data based on behavioral or performance patterns.
 11. **Reporting** – creating visual dashboards and summaries for business decisions.

+This project serves as a practical demonstration of my SQL proficiency, showcasing my ability to design, query, and analyze data to generate meaningful insights.